 Fact #5: Elder guardianship is a last resort

-Families and caregivers should consider elder guardianship only if they’ve exercised every other means to reason with or protect a senior who needs help.
+Families and caregivers should consider elder guardianship only if they’ve tried every other means to reason with or protect a senior in need.
 For family members, there are a few avenues to pursue before entering into guardianship:

 Elder guardianship is a serious matter.
 Entering into this legal process should be a collaborative decision between loved ones, caregivers, medical professionals and the affected individual.
 But there are those who use elder guardianship to their advantage and successfully defraud seniors.
 Be aware, and protect your assets!

 image credit: shutterstock/imtmphoto